 Hello, internet buddies!
 Let’s continue our NaNoWriMo prep today with this question: What is a story?
 Well, even if you can’t verbalize the answer, you know it intuitively because you’ve been hearing stories all your life!
 Stories are narratives that follow a familiar structure, and coming up with your story structure is your nanowrimo homework of the week.

 Here’s one example of a story structure.
-This one is called the Story Circle , and it’s been popularized over the last few years by television writer Dan Harmon.
+This one is called the Story Circle and it’s from television writer Dan Harmon.

 The Story Circle